Honours Bachelor of Arts (HBA)/Honours Bachelor of Science (HBSc)

 5. The Physical and Mathematical Universes

-- At least 6.0 FCE at the 300+ level (no more than 1.0 FCE at the 300+ level in transfer credit may be counted towards these 6.0 FCE, with the exception of transfer credits attained through a University of Toronto exchange program; students participating in an approved exchange program may count all 300+ level transfer credits awarded from the exchange toward this requirement).
+- At least 13.0 credits at the 200+ level, including a minimum of 6.0 credits at the 300+ level.
+No more than 1.0 credit at the 300+ level in transfer credit may be counted towards the minimum number of 300- and 400-level credits, except transfer credits attained through a University of Toronto exchange program.

-- At least 10.0 FCE from Faculty of Arts & Science courses.
-Note that transfer credits attained through a University of Toronto exchange program contribute to this 10.0 FCE minimum.
+- At least 10.0 credits from Faculty of Arts & Science courses.
+Note that transfer credits attained through a University of Toronto exchange program contribute to this 10.0 credits minimum.

-- One Specialist program (which includes at least one FCE at the 400-level), or
+- One Specialist program (which includes at least 1.0 credit at the 400-level), or

-- Two Major programs, which must include at least 12.0 different FCE, or
+- Two Major programs, which must include at least 12.0 different credits, or

-- One Major and two Minor programs, which must include at least 12.0 different FCE
+- One Major and two Minor programs, which must include at least 12.0 different credits

 Completion of one or more programs is only one part of the general degree requirements.
 Variations made in program details for individual students do not in any way affect degree requirements.
 Programs are groupings of courses in one or more disciplines.